EU leaders out of touch with normal people, Poland says

 The European Parliament (EP) elections in May will show that EU officials in Brussels and French president Emmanuel Macron are out of touch with average Europeans, according to Polish prime minister Mateusz Morawiecki in French newspaper Le Figaro on Monday (11 February).

-Morawiecki also defended Poland's judicial purge and warned of the dangers of Russian "imperialism".
+Morawiecki also defended Poland's judicial purge and migrant boycott, as well as calling for brakes on EU integration.

 Join EUobserver today